bcgov/entity/rfcs/rfc-sharing-jwt-between-apps.md

     There are other solutions which were also evaluated as below

+    - deploy all the apps with the same domain name

+        The problem roots back to the fact that coops app is deployed in multiple domain names.But if we can get a reverse proxy and all the apps has a common domain name in browser , the token will be shared automatically.This is could be the case if we have to deploy our app in WAM proxy.

+        When prepping for first production deployment , this solution has to be revisited.
+If the application ends up in one single domain using a reverse proxy or WAM , this code can be removed

     - passing the token as url query param

         The solution is not robust enough and might hit a character limit as well.Not an ideal solution